Dulux: Dulux in Australia and New Zealand

 In Australia and New Zealand, Dulux has been involved with the manufacture and marketing of paint and related products since 1904 and is the largest manufacturer of paint products in Australia.

 Dulux had its origins in H. L. Vosz, a large glass fabrication business and Australia's first major paint manufacturer.
-In 1912, the Australasian United Paint Company Limited was founded in South Australia, with an office in Lipson Street, Port Adelaide, to take over the paint business of H. L. Vosz as a going concern, and over the next few years the factory underwent significant modernization.
-The glass business continued independently under the Vosz name (although its founder had died nearly 30 years previously), but became Clarkson Ltd in 1915, in response to anti-German sentiment.
+In 1912, the Australasian United Paint Company Limited was founded in South Australia, with an office in Lipson Street, Port Adelaide, to take over the paint business of H. L. Vosz as a going concern, and, over the next few years, the factory underwent significant modernisation.
+The glass business continued independently under the Vosz name, even though its founder had died nearly 30 years previously but, in response to anti-German sentiment during World War I, it was re-named Clarkson Ltd in 1915.

-In 1919, the Australasian United Paint Co was purchased for £40,000 by British Australian Lead Manufacturers, a consortium of British white lead manufacturers, with their Australian office in Melbourne or in Sydney.
-The company became BALM Paints In the 1950s, it opened a new factory and Central Research Labs in Clayton, Victoria.
+In 1919, the Australasian United Paint Co was purchased for £40,000 by British Australian Lead Manufacturers, a consortium of British white lead manufacturers, which had its Australian office in Melbourne or in Sydney.
+In the 1950s, the company became BALM Paints, and opened a factory and central research lab in Clayton, Victoria.